 Research Students

-Arseniy Agroskin, 2022–: The Reception of Sefer Nizzahon among Early Modern Christian and Jewish Readers (Ph.D. thesis, Hebrew University of Jerusalem; joint supervision with Prof. Israel Yuval).
+Arseniy Agroskin, 2022-: The Reception of Sefer Nizzahon among Early Modern Christian and Jewish Readers (Ph.D. thesis; joint supervision with Prof. Israel Yuval)

-Bilha Shilo, 2018–: Biography of a Generation: Student Admissions Requests to The Hebrew University of Jerusalem, 1939 (Ph.D. thesis, Hebrew University of Jerusalem, joint supervision with Prof. Yfaat Weiss).
+Bilha Shilo, 2018-2025: A University of Refugees: Admission Applications to The Hebrew University of Jerusalem, 1939 (Ph.D. thesis, joint supervision with Prof. Yfaat Weiss)

-Meirav Reuveni, 2017-2022: Polemics on the Hebrew Language in the Tri-Lingual Jewish Press in Central and Eastern Europe 1856-1914 (Ph.D. thesis, Hebrew University of Jerusalem; joint supervision with Prof. Richi Cohen).
+Meirav Reuveni, 2017-2022: Polemics on the Hebrew Language in the Tri-Lingual Jewish Press in Central and Eastern Europe 1856-1914 (Ph.D. thesis; joint supervision with Prof. Richi Cohen).

-Niels Eggerz, 2013-2020: Converted Through God’s Grace, Becoming like the Other: Johan Kemper (Moses Aaron/Johann Christian Jacob) and his Commentary on the Zohar (Ph.D. thesis, Hebrew University of Jerusalem; joint supervision with Prof. Paweł Maciejko)
+Niels Eggerz, 2013-2020: Converted Through God’s Grace, Becoming like the Other: Johan Kemper (Moses Aaron/Johann Christian Jacob) and his Commentary on the Zohar (Ph.D. thesis; joint supervision with Prof. Paweł Maciejko)

-Tuvia Singer, 2013-2020: Jews, 'Gypsies' and the Volk: Wandering Minorities in the Folk-Narratives and German Mythology of Brothers Grimm and Ludwig Bechstein (Ph.D. thesis, Hebrew University of Jerusalem; joint supervision with Prof. Galit Hasan-Rokem)
+Tuvia Singer, 2013-2020: Jews, 'Gypsies' and the Volk: Wandering Minorities in the Folk-Narratives and German Mythology of Brothers Grimm and Ludwig Bechstein (Ph.D. thesis; joint supervision with Prof. Galit Hasan-Rokem)

 Academic Teaching (selected courses)